omeka/omeka-s-enduser/docs/sites/site_settings.md

 The Site Admin page allows you to manage the main settings for the site on which you are working.
 Changes will only be applied to this site and will not change other sites' settings.

-In the left-hand navigation, once you have select a site from the Sites page, it is the first link under the site title, represented with a gear icon.
+Select a site from the Sites page.
+Site Admin is the first link under the site title in the left-hand navigation.
+It is represented with a gear icon.

 The Site Admin page has two tabs: Info and Settings.

 ## Info
-The site info settings for an Omeka S site are where you can change the basic info for the site - the same information you entered when you created the site.
+The site info settings for an Omeka S site are where you can change the basic info for the site.
+This is the same information you entered when you created the site.
 You can change the:

 * **Title**: a text field, with a maximum of 190 characters.
 * **Slug**: the URL for your site, which will be generated automatically from the title if you leave this blank.
-* **Summary**: a brief description of what your site is about, which will appear on your installation's landing page and on the [list of sites](../sites/site_pages.md#list-of-sites).
+* **Summary**: a brief description of what your site is about.
+This will appear on your installation's landing page and on the [list of sites](../sites/site_pages.md#list-of-sites).
 * **Thumbnail** - a small image for your site, which will appear on your installation's landing page and on the [list of sites](../sites/site_pages.md#list-of-sites).
 This will be uploaded to and selected from your installation's assets.
 We recommend using a small image, no more than 240 pixels wide (the largest it will display, on the landing page).
 You can also [set a favicon for your site](#general-settings) on the settings tab.

 ![Info screen for an Omeka S site with a thumbnail and a summary.](../sites/sitesfiles/sites_siteinfo.png)